-- Ultimately managing and directing the Company and issuing the necessary directives to management. - Reviewing the report of the CEO at every meeting and any reports of extraordinary business developments between Board meetings. - Reviewing and approving management's strategic and business plans. - Ultimately, overseeing the Company's overall sustainability and environmental, social and governance (ESG) strategies and performance. - Ultimately supervising the persons entrusted with management of the Company, in particular with respect to compliance with the law, the Company's Articles of Association, the Organizational Regulations and other regulations and directives. - Reviewing and approving financial plans, objectives and actions, including significant capital allocations and expenditures, dividends, capital reductions, share buybacks and other capital markets transactions. - Monitoring management execution of Company plans and objectives. - Advising management on significant decisions and reviewing and approving major transactions. - Passing resolutions regarding increases in share capital that have been approved by shareholders and implementing such capital increases and related amendments to the Articles of Association. - Overseeing the preparation of the annual report (including the financial statements) and the compensation report as well as the convening of shareholders' meetings, and implementing of resolutions passed by shareholders where appropriate. - Granting and revoking the power to sign on behalf of the Company. - Recommending Director Candidates for election by shareholders. - Appraising the Company's major risks and overseeing that appropriate risk management and control procedures are in place. - Selecting, monitoring, evaluating, compensating and, if necessary, replacing the CEO and other Senior Executives, and seeing that management development and succession plans are maintained for these executive positions. - Determining the CEO's compensation, and approving Senior Executives' compensation, based on performance in meeting pre-determined standards and objectives. - Determining that procedures are in place designed to promote compliance with laws and regulations and setting an ethical "tone at the top." - Determining that procedures are in place designed to promote integrity and candor in the audit of the Company's financial statements and operations, and in all financial reporting and disclosure. - Designing and assessing the effectiveness of the Board's governance practices and procedures. - Providing advice and counsel to the CEO and principal Senior Executives. - Reviewing major changes in appropriate auditing and accounting principles and practices.
+- Ultimately managing and directing the Company and issuing the necessary directives to management. - Reviewing the report of the CEO at every meeting and any reports of extraordinary business developments between Board meetings. - Reviewing and approving management's strategic and business plans. - Ultimately, overseeing the Company's overall sustainability and environmental, social and governance (ESG) strategies and performance. - Ultimately supervising the persons entrusted with management of the Company, in particular with respect to compliance with the law, the Company's Memorandum and Articles of Association ("Articles") and other regulations and directives. - Reviewing and approving financial plans, objectives and actions, including significant capital allocations and expenditures, dividends, capital reductions, share buybacks and other capital markets transactions. - Monitoring management execution of Company plans and objectives. - Advising management on significant decisions and reviewing and approving major transactions. - Approving, subject to any required authorization from shareholders, any changes to the Company's share capital and taking such actions as may be required to give effect to binding resolutions passed by shareholders. - Convening the annual general meeting of the Company and approving the resolutions to be put to shareholders. - Overseeing and approving the preparation of the annual report (including the financial statements) and the compensation report as well as the convening of shareholders' meetings, and implementing of resolutions passed by shareholders where appropriate. - Granting and revoking the power to sign on behalf of the Company. - Recommending Director Candidates for election by shareholders. - Appraising the Company's major risks and overseeing that appropriate risk management and control procedures are in place. - Selecting, monitoring, evaluating, compensating and, if necessary, replacing the CEO and other Senior Executives, and seeing that management development and succession plans are maintained for these executive positions. - Determining the CEO's compensation, and approving Senior Executives' compensation, based on performance in meeting pre-determined standards and objectives. - Determining that procedures are in place designed to promote compliance with laws and regulations and setting an ethical "tone at the top." - Determining that procedures are in place designed to promote integrity and candor in the audit of the Company's financial statements and operations, and in all financial reporting and disclosure. - Designing and assessing the effectiveness of the Board's governance practices and procedures. - Providing advice and counsel to the CEO and principal Senior Executives.

-- Examining compliance with the legal requirements regarding the appointment, election and the professional qualifications of the auditors of the Company. - Such other matters as may be set forth in the Company's Articles of Association and Organizational Regulations.
+- Reviewing major changes in appropriate auditing and accounting principles and practices. - Examining compliance with the legal requirements regarding the appointment, election and the professional qualifications of the auditors of the Company. - Such other matters as may be set forth in the Company's Articles or such other action as may be required to be performed by the Board pursuant to applicable law.

-Certain of these responsibilities are non-transferable, as set forth in the Company's Articles of Association and Organizational Regulations.
+Certain of these responsibilities are non-transferable, as set forth in the Company's Articles and applicable law.